Red Hat OpenShift WorldTour

 1. Work Environment

-In your browser, login to the IBM Cloud Dashboard
+In your browser, login to the Dashboard

 1. Make sure you select your own account in the account list, then click on the IBM Cloud Shell Icon